Techtonica/curriculum/projects/minimal-api-project.md

 What is this project checking for?

-1.
+1. Understanding of CRUD
-1. Create a new table
+1. Create a new table (using a database migration)
 1. Connect a db to your project using .env variables
 1. Create a get route to fetch all your table data
 1. Create a get route to fetch part of your data
 1. Create put, post, and delete routes
-1. Draw 2 data models and include them in the project ReadMe.md
+1. Draw 2 data models and include them in the project README.md
-1. Build a relational database
+1. Build functionality that makes use of a relational database
+1. Experience changing database technologies with the help of an ORM

-## Project Instructions
+# Project Instructions

-### Starter Code
+## Part 0 - Starter Code

-0. Start with [Using SQL and Node.js with Sequelize](https://teamtreehouse.com/library/using-sql-and-nodejs-with-sequelize) on Treehouse (44 mins)
+-[ ] Start with [Using SQL and Node.js with Sequelize](https://teamtreehouse.com/library/using-sql-and-nodejs-with-sequelize) on Treehouse (44 mins)

-1. Port your code to your computer.
+-[ ] Port your code to your computer.
 Use a new project folder.

-2. Initialize this project folder for git, and get a new remote GitHub repo ready so you can save and push as you make progress on your project.
+-[ ] Initialize this project folder for git, and get a new remote GitHub repo ready so you can save and push as you make progress on your project.
 You will be submitting your GitHub repo link once you finish.

-3. Make sure you're using node v8.13.0.
+-[ ] Make sure you're using node v8.13.0.

 ```bash
 nvm install 8.13.0